Jan 21 - Feb 5, 2012

 The Container ships seen at Thamesport:

-One of them went to West Africa; three of them crossed the Atlantic and stopped at Veracruz in Mexico and ports in the south-eastern USA such as Houston, Charleston, Miami, New Orleans etc ; about 6 of them went through the Suez Canal and not all were found back - however one was later seen stopping at Sri Lanka, and 3 others re-located when at ports in the Far East - Singapore, Taiwan and Hong Kong.
+One of them went to West Africa; three of them crossed the Atlantic and stopped at Veracruz in Mexico and ports in the south-eastern USA such as Houston, Charleston, Miami, New Orleans etc ; about six of them went through the Suez Canal and not all were found back - however one was later seen stopping at Sri Lanka, and three others were re-located when at ports in the Far East - Singapore, Taiwan and Hong Kong.

 Aviation Fuel Tanker at Grain Jetty: